karam084/budget_app/README.md

 # Track Budget app

- A mobile application where the user can create new accounts, sign in, create different cartegories and check the transactions he/she has done in the past.
+ A mobile application where the user can create new accounts, sign in, create different categories and check the transactions he/she has done in the past.
 This is a great Ruby on Rails app to help you track your money and take records of your expenditure!

  # Demo
  [link](https://safe-meadow-96564.herokuapp.com/)